Boris and Natasha: The Movie: Plot

-They chase after Paulovitch, eventually catching a taxi, where they see Paulovitch and question him, who claims he doesn't know what they are talking about.
+They chase after Paulovitch, eventually catching a taxi, where they see Paulovitch and question him, who claims he does not know what they are talking about.
 Boris then discovers lit dynamite in the taxi, and that the driver is actually a dummy.
 The car explodes, but the explosion reverses.
 After a few explosions and reverses, they jump out of the taxi.
 Paulovitch tells them about the time-reversing chip and reveals that that was his first life-and-death experiment with it.
 He explains that his evil twin brother Kreeger is also after the chip.
-Boris and Natasha decide to help make sure it doesn't fall into the wrong hands.
+Boris and Natasha decide to help make sure it does not fall into the wrong hands.
 However, Paulovitch gets kidnapped, but Boris and Natasha find a penny, which they instantly see as a clue.
 They go to Mount Rushmore, where they notice a ladder going into Lincoln's nose.

 There, they find Paulovitch's secret laboratory.
 They discover millions of time-reverse microchips, and find Anton tied up.
-He tells them he was kidnapped by Kreeger, but then they learn that he is in fact Kreeger, while Anton is free.
+He tells them he was kidnapped by Kreeger, but then they learn that he is in fact Kreeger, while Anton is tied up.
 They learn that once Anton realized the microchip could be disastrous in the wrong hands, he tried to destroy it, only for its effect to protect it from destruction, so he had them mass-produced with the intention of sending them to every country with the goal of ending wars.
-Kaufman enters and reveals that he's not actually working for the government, but the auto industry and insurance companies, and knows that the chip could put an end to his business.
+Kaufman enters and reveals that he is not actually working for the government, but the auto industry and insurance companies, and knows that the chip could put an end to his business.
 Harve and Toots then show up with guns, and reveal themselves to be Agents Moose and Squirrel.
 Fearless Leader shows up and takes over, taking the pile of microchips.
 After Natasha manages to temporarily disable the power, a fight ensues.
 Boris takes out a stick of dynamite, which he was "saving for a rainy day", and throws it at the pile of microchips, which sends them back to the very beginning of the movie.
 Knowing what will happen, Boris realizes that Fearless Leader must know what will happen as well, so Boris decides they will go to Tahiti (a place Natasha had earlier expressed desire to visit) instead.
-When Paulovitch realizes that he hadn't been properly introduced to them, Boris introduces Natasha as his girlfriend.
+When Paulovitch realizes that he had not been properly introduced to them, Boris introduces Natasha as his girlfriend.